nicklafferty/craftycody/content/crafts/diy-dining-table-bench.md

 Benches are also handy for storing and putting on shoes.
 I plan to put ours by our coat closest when not in use, then pull it up to the table when we have several guests over which will be exactly once a year at Christmas.

-While this bench is totally customizable, I am making it to match the [dining table I built](https://craftycody.com/crafts/diy-dining-table-ikea-dupe/) a couple of weeks ago.
+While this wood bench is totally customizable, I am making it to match the [dining table I built](https://craftycody.com/crafts/diy-dining-table-ikea-dupe/) a couple of weeks ago.
 It'll have the same vibe and will be a simple build.
 No weird cuts on the miter saw this time!
 However, keep this in mind when it comes to the measurements.
 If you're making this for a table you already have, be sure to adjust the length and height as necessary to fit.

+You could also make it out of treated wood and/or seal it with a water sealer to make a great outdoor wooden bench.

 ## Supplies: